alexvazquez2000/baseball/src/python/README.md

 	pip list

+# Run locally with python

+	python app.py

+# Run locally with gunicorn - but not on windows

+	gunicorn app:app
+	# Note that this gives an error: ModuleNotFoundError: No module named 'fcntl'
+	# because gunicorn can not run on Windows.
+Could try using portalocker or waitress on Windows, instead of gunicorn

+# Initial requirements
 create a python website using flask for a baseball league for children.
 Use mysql/maria DB.
 Keep the database connection settings on a config file.
 Create separate files for each class.